dexie/dexie-website/cloud/docs/consistency.md

 1. User opens app on phone and changes the theme to "light-mode".
 2. User logs in.
 The #theme object with value "light-mode" is persisted on her account in the cloud.
 3. User opens app on desktop (without logging in yet) but now chooses the theme "dark-mode".
 4. User logs in.
-The #theme obejct with value "dark-mode" will overwrite the existing "light-mode".
+The #theme object with value "dark-mode" will overwrite the existing "light-mode".
 5. User opens app on a third device where he or she have already logged in before.
 6. The latest #theme object is synced to the client and user will get the latest chosed theme ("dark-mode")